Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Picking-Sequences with Prices

-The most important feature we require from a pixep is that it should implement a competitive equilibrium. \begin{definition} Let $I$ be a pixep and $t$ an income-vector. $I$ \emph{implements CE given income-vector $t$} if, whenever the income-vector of the agents is $t$, for \emph{every} combination of their preferences, there \emph{exists} a SPE $Q$ of the sequential game defined by $I$, such that the allocation $X(I,Q)$ with the price-vector $p(I,Q)$ are a CE. \end{definition} When does a pixep implement CE?
-Consider the two conditions in the definition of CE.
+The main goal in designing a pixep is to find a CE. \begin{definition} Let $S$ be a pixep of length $m$ and $\incomevector\in\allincomes$ an income-vector. $S$ \emph{implements a CE given income-vector $\incomevector$} if whenever the income-vector of the agents is $\incomevector$, for \emph{every} preference-profile in $\allpreferences$, there \emph{exists} a SPE $Q$ of the sequential game defined by $S$, such that the allocation $\mathbf{X}(S,Q)$ with the price-vector $\pricevector(S,Q)$ are a CE. \end{definition} Our goal now is to develop pixeps that implement a CE in various settings.
+Although there are finitely many sequences, there are infinitely many prices, so exhaustively searching the space of all pixeps is infeasible.
+Several heuristics for trimming the search-space are presented below.
+The heuristics are exemplified on the pixep below, where there are three agents: Alice Bob and Carl, with incomes $a, b, c$.

-{Condition 1} requires that the price of each agent's bundle equals the agent's income.
-For example, pixep (*) implements CE only when the income of Alice is 5 and the income of Bob is 2.
-Therefore we impose the following requirement: